theodorosploumis/notes/drupal/migration.md

 ## Tips

+- **Before starting get an overview** (as an anonymous user) of the webpages that will be migrated (eg following the Main menu).
+Doing this you will get an idea of what content types and widgets exist on the site.
+Eg if there are many images or links to internal files inside text fields will require a custom HTML persing.
 - Generate a sheet of the entities, fields etc to be migrated.
 - Use always the **migrate_plus** module.
 - Always create and enable a custom module that will contain any **custom migration plugins** and initial **configuration**.